A Pictorial Journey and Timeline

 5. Newport Grand Slots Casino closes – Newport voters rejected proposals in 2012 and 2014 to add table games to the casino.
 Then, Twin River Management Group bought Newport Grand in 2015.
 After getting voter approval to build a casino in Tiverton with table games, the company obtained state permission to transfer the license there.

 6. Rhode Island approves and opens the first Sports Betting in New England – Both Twin Rivers and Tiverton casino were approved to offer single-game sports wagering.
 Rhode Island’s state lottery oversees sports betting.
-Furthermore, much like Delaware sports betting, the state will work in partnership with the casinos and split revenue.
-Mobile betting was later added.
+Furthermore, much like Delaware sports betting, the state will partner with the casinos and split revenue.
+The Ocean State later added Mobile betting.

 7. Massachusetts Gaming Commission probe – several sexual misconduct allegations were made against Steve Wynn.
 Consequently, his departure from Wynn Resorts changed the name of the project to Encore Boston Harbor.
 It was part of an effort by Wynn Resorts to distance itself from its founder.